Linuxbrew/brew/share/doc/homebrew/brew-tap.md

   fine.

 * Add `--full` to either the one- or two-argument invocations above, and git will make a complete clone rather than a shallow one.
+Full is the default for Homebrew developers.

 * `brew tap --repair` migrates tapped formulae from symlink-based to directory-based structure.
 (This should only need to be run once.)